Further results on Hendry's Conjecture: Concluding remarks

-The results in this manuscript were originally presented at the Canadian Discrete and Algorithmic Mathematics Conference (CanaDAM) in 2015 \cite{talk15}.
 This work was completed while the first author was affiliated with the Department d'informatique et de recherche op\'erationnelle, Universit\'e de Montr\'eal, Canada and the third author was affiliated with the Department of Computer Engineering, Sharif University of Technology, Tehran, Iran.
-The second author acknowledges FRQNT and NSERC for their financial support.
+We thank the anonymous referees for the feedback, particularly regarding the presentation of Section \ref{treestructure}.